HBenpitsu/miraibo/doc/miraibo.md

 On `Until today` and `Last designated period`:

-Display Ticket belongs to all days, that means, the Ticket appears in all days of `Ticket Container`.
+Display Ticket `belongs` to all days, that means, the Ticket appears in all days of `Ticket Container`.

+On `Specific period`:

+Display Ticket `belongs` to the period.

 On `Until a designated date`:

-Display Ticket belongs to all days until the date, that means, the Ticket only appears until the date.
+Display Ticket `belongs` to all days until the date, that means, the Ticket only appears until the date.

 For `Last designated period`, there are period-options: